muratk5n/thirdwave/en/README.md

 ---

 They can have their cake and eat it.
 Generate 'blue' H2 and pipeline it to customers.
-Clean, easy to regulate after CCS at the source can have no emissions down the line, including the end-user.
+Clean, after CCS at the source can have no emissions down the line, including the end-user.

 The Guardian: "Ex-UN climate envoy says continent’s need for energy is so great it should be able to widely use the fossil fuel.
 African